Haubir/XamarinApps/Phoneword/README.md

 Phoneword
 =========

+Test example imported from the Xamarin Forums!

-This sample demonstrates sharing C# code across platforms using Xamarin.Forms.
+"This sample demonstrates sharing C# code across platforms using Xamarin.Forms.

 The app functionality is to convert telephone number 'words' into digits (eg 1-800-FLOWERS to the actual phone number).